philschanely/course-ux/src/pages/lesson-plans/discussions/07-discussions.md

 ---
 [&raquo; Back to Lesson Plans](/lesson-plans/)

-Answer at least two of the following questions by 5pm Tuesday.
-Then answer at least three more questions or post in response to your peers or professor by 5pm Friday.
+This week make **at least 5 substantive posts** for this lesson's threads as follows:

+- Reply to at least 3 of the numbered questions posed in the threads below **by 5pm Tuesday.**
+- Then keep an eye on these and the other threads and respond to other students' posts or the professor's new questions with at least 2 more replies **by 5pm Friday.**

 ## 7.1 Understanding People in Interaction and Information Design